ValerijaNagl/Coffetopia/README.md

 # Coffetopia
-Website for imaginary coffeshop that sells coffee online
+Website for imaginary coffeshop that sells coffee online.
+Tehnologies used: HTML, CSS and JavaScript